jamesw98/ghsfl-docs/competition_format.markdown

 Medal winner must appear at the medal ceremony in fencing uniform.
 Fencer who do not appear or are improperly dressed will not be awarded a medal or receive any points for that tournament.

 ### Tournament Fees
 At regular season and championship tournaments, the host school will collect from all participating schools a fee of $10 for the greater of (a) the estimated number of fencers they provided in advance or (b) the number of fencers who sign in.
-Participating schools should be prepared to pay the combined fees for all their fencers with a single check, payable to the host school, on teh day of the tournament.
+Participating schools should be prepared to pay the combined fees for all their fencers with a single check, payable to the host school, on the day of the tournament.
 The host will provide a receipt on request.

 Fees for scrimmages are set by the host school.